 Dress length is important

-For those of us who value practicality, thankfully cocktail attire doesn't require us to don a floor length gown - allow you can wear one if you want, it's the 21st century after all.
+For those of us who value practicality, thankfully cocktail attire doesn't require us to don a floor length gown - although you can wear one if you want, it's the 21st century after all.
 In saying that, dress length is still very important to nailing any dress code.
 When it comes to cocktail, find a balance between floor length and mini by opting for a length in-between.
 A midi dress is the ideal choice in this situation.
 Keeping your outfit choice sleek and sophisticated is also key, and this is where well-tailored pieces will make a world of difference.

 Although cocktail dress might still have its limitations, there is still plenty of room to experiment with colour, cut and a few embellishments where appropriate.
 It might seem like a safe bet to opt for more muted shades, but there's nothing wrong with compensating for the shorter dress length by adding drama elsewhere.